Basillica/capgemini/README.md

 $ username == user@gmail.com
 $ password == password
 ```
+There are some restrictions put in place to regulate the type of data coming in from the client which can be found here `https://github.com/Basillica/capgemini/blob/main/backend/types/requests/auth.go`.
+A very simple one would be that the lenght of the title be longer than `6` charaters.
 There is also an integrated swagger documentation which can be reached at `http://localhost/swagger/index.html#/`.

 ## Suggestions for improvement